Return of the God Hypothesis

 expect if there is, at bottom, no design, no purpose, no evil and no good, nothing but blind,

-is the proper one, that what we see in this universe is what we should expect if there is, at
+pitiless indifference.”
+Meyer’s main point is that we now know that the exact opposite conclusion is the proper one, that what we see in this universe is what we should expect if there is, at bottom, the Christian God.

 3. Which Parts should I read if I’m short on Time?